sunlightlabs/datajam-datacard/README.md

 To start working on a project clone the repo and bundle all the dependencies:

     $ git clone git://github.com/sunlightlabs/datajam-datacard.git
+    $ git submodule init && git submodule update
     $ cd datajam-datacard
     $ bundle install

 Unit tests run with `spec` rake task (which is default):

     $ rake spec

+Original [datajam](https://github.com/sunlightlabs/datajam) app is used for testing and it's submoduled in `spec/datajam`.
+You can run it normally with `rackup` command:

+    $ bundle exec rackup -p 3000

 ## Development guidelines